JosepPages7/Delphi-GEmail/README.md

 NOTE 1: Add in your executable file path the two openSSL Libraries:  "libeay32.dll"  and  "ssleay32.dll".

-NOTE 2: Configure your "YourAccount@gmail.com" Account to allow sending mails from and exertnal app:  Enter in your Personnal Setting (gmail) go to "Security": Activate “2-Step Verification” and add “App Password” or Activate "Allow less secure apps "
+NOTE 2: Configure your "YourAccount@gmail.com" Account to allow sending mails from and external app:  Enter in your Personnal Setting (gmail) go to "Security": Activate “2-Step Verification” and add “App Password” or Activate "Allow less secure apps "

 More info: